adjohnston85/Lamia/snakemake/README.md

 The pipeline is designed to be customizable:

 - **Adding Steps:** Extend the pipeline by adding new rules for additional analysis steps, following the pattern of existing rules.
-- **Configuration:** Modify `config.yaml` to tailor parameters, paths, and settings to your specific analysis.
+- **Configuration:** Modify `snakemake/config.yaml` or use `--config` to tailor parameters, paths, and settings to your specific analysis.
 - **Workflow Modification:** Adjust the `Snakefile` to control rule execution or introduce conditional logic.
 <br>